kkj105/Web-Design-Challenge/README.md

-Created a dashboard to display visuzalizations created to analyze Hawaiian weather patterns.
+Created a dashboard to display visualizations created to analyze Hawaiian weather patterns.
 The dashboard includes navigable individual pages which contain the visualizations and their corresponding explanations.